Skip to main content

 Federal Pell Grant

 Federal funding available to students with financial need who have not received a bachelor’s degree previously.
-Values range for the 2023-2024 academic year from $767 to $7,395 depending on the result of the FAFSA, or Expected Family Contribution (EFC), and the number of credits enrolled.
+Amounts vary based on the results of your FAFSA as well as your enrollment.

 Federal Supplemental Educational Opportunity Grant (FSEOG)